Joshyfishy22/ClassiCube-IRIX/readme.md

 #### IRIX

 Install Sgug-RSE (https://github.com/sgidevnet/sgug-rse) Install libX11, libgcc, libXau, libXdmcp, libcurl-devel, libGLU, LibGL from SGUG-RSE.
 Install Nekoware OpenAL (neko_openal-1.1.tardist) for Audio (Can severely impact performace due the lack of .ogg decoding on SGI hardware.
 Add ```-DCC_BUILD_NOMUSIC``` to the build command to exclude music).
-Use GCC 9.2 from SGUG-RSE shell to compile.
-If you have any issues dm me on discord at joshyfishy22
+Use GCC 9.2 from SGUG-RSE shell to compile or MIPS Pro compilation (when using the irix64 plat, default by just about every system capable of running this but the O2)..
+If you have any issues dm me on discord at ```joshyfishy22```.

 ```gcc *.c -o ClassiCube -Wl,-rpath-link=/usr/lib32 -Wl,-rpath=/usr/lib32:/usr/sgug/lib32 -lX11 -lGL -lGLcore -lGLU -lpthread -Wl,--allow-shlib-undefined -DCC_BUILD_GL11```